Roman Sanguszko (died 1571)

 Prince Roman Fedorovich Sanguszko (Romanas Sanguška; c.
 1537 – 12 May 1571) was a soldier and statesman of the Grand Duchy of Lithuania.
-He served as governor (voivode) of Bracław and was hetman of Lithuania from 1567 until his death.
-He fought at the Battle of Ula in 1564 and belonged to the nesuhoizhskoy branch of the House of Sanguszko.
+He served as governor (voivode) of Bracław and was Field Hetman of Lithuania from 1567 until his death.
+He fought at the Battle of Ula in 1564 and belonged to the Nesuhoizhskoy branch of the House of Sanguszko.